ai4ai-lab/HW/README (1).md

 Risk sensitive Dead End Discovery Questions:
 -----------------
 1) How does the proposed solution in the paper differ from Q-learning?
+(3 marks)
-2) Describe the Distributional RL paradigm and how it works
+2) Describe the Distributional RL paradigm and how it works (3 marks)
-3) What are the limitations of the proposed approach for dead-end discovery
+3) What are the limitations of the proposed approach for dead-end discovery (3 marks)
 4) How might you formulate the problem of finding dead ends differently instead of using distributional RL?
+(6 marks)